Dance: Studio Owner

 Dance studios are part of the private sector.
-Dance studios typically offer classes based on what it popular in the commercial dance and competition dance.
-The classes that are offered range from hip hop to jazz to contemporary to ballet and more.
-The Dance studio industry has growth by 3.8% since 2014.
+Dance studios typically offer classes based on what is popular in commercial dance and competition dance.
+The classes that are offered range from hip hop to jazz to contemporary to ballet, and more.
+The Dance studio industry has grown by 3.8% since 2014.
 The industry hit 4 billion dollars in 2019.
 As of 2017, there are roughly 32,00 dance studios in the United States.

 Competition Judge

-Judges are dancers who have either worked professionally on broadway, in a ballet company, or commercially.
-Judges come from different dance backgrounds which causes them all to have differing opinions while judging dance routines.
-Since the judges are required to translate their opinions into numerical score the judging system has be critiqued for it's inconsistency.
-The scoring system use is based on the main components of a good competition dance.
-Judges are labeled by teachers, competitions, and studio owners based on where their training and professional experience comes from.
+Judges are dancers who have either worked professionally on Broadway, in a ballet company, or commercially.
+Judges come from different dance backgrounds, which causes them all to have differing opinions while judging dance routines.
+The judging system has been critiqued for its inconsistency, since the judges are required to translate their opinions into a numerical score.
+The scoring system used is based on the main components of a good competition dance.
 Judges provide feedback to the dancers to help them improve their technique, performance skills, and their routines.

-Competition Directors

-In the United States, Dance competitions offer around twenty two to twenty five regionals per season and one to three nationals throughout the summer.
-Dance competitions are a for-profit businesses.
-In 2012, dance competitions made 486.6 million dollars in revenue.
-Competitions are the training ground for future professional dancers.
-Many competitions offer summer workshops where dancers travel to popular destinations like New York or Los Angeles.
-They spend three to five days learning the in's and out's of the professional dance world.
-In 2019, Dance competitions started branching out into other countries.
-Dance competitions such as Showstopper and Kids Artistic Review have created regional competitions that take place in other countries.